 Wait, wtf is Cryptocurrency?

-Dubbed the Napster of the Financial world, some believe it can solve the issue of world credit, some think it's a safe place for swapping money while others think they are protecting the economy if investing.
+Dubbed the Napster of the Financial world, some believe it can solve the issue of world credit, some think it's a safe place for swapping money, while others think they are protecting the economy if they invest.
 But recently, the majority of people who want to invest in Crypto have no idea what they are doing.

 The Telegraph describes cryptocurrency as "a form of digital money that is designed to be secure and, in many cases, anonymous."
 Unlike money printed and regulated by the government, cryptocurrencies aren't held to any central monitor — though countries are now of course trying to regulate its trading.
 Working as the blanket term for all digital currencies from Bitcoin to Ethereum, Zcash to Dash, Ripple to Monero and other nonsensicle words, Cryptocurrency doesn't involve banks or names and encrypts each transaction securely.